- Details

 Google+ Now Preserves Copyright Metadata

-One month ago we reported that all metadata, including copyright metadata, was deleted from the images displayed on Google+ pages.
+One month ago we that all metadata, including copyright metadata, was deleted from the images displayed on Google+ pages.
 We discovered during our investigation that Google+ did preserve the metadata on its servers, but by removing it from the displayed images it rendered them as orphan works.
 The only official comment that we know Google made about this came from the Google+ Photo Community Manager, Brian Rose, who said that displayed images were "optimised for consumption", i.e. metadata is deleted.
 As far as we know Google made no other announcement about this, but yesterday we heard from another photographer that things seemed to have changed recently.

 - Details